openstreetmap/stateofthemap-2022/travel_grant_programme/index.md

 | 400 €      | Applicants from [Schengen area](https://ec.europa.eu/home-affairs/schengen-borders-and-visa/schengen-visa_en), European Union countries and the UK |
 | 800 €      | Applicants from other countries |

-The size and number of grants may be adjusted, at the discretion of the Organizing Commitee, depending upon the level of funding raised and the number of applications received.
+The size and number of grants may be adjusted, at the discretion of the Organizing Committee, depending upon the level of funding raised and the number of applications received.
 Applicants will only be able to apply for one size of travel grant and are encouraged to apply for the smallest grant that will enable them to attend SotM 2022.

-Any person applying for more than one grant will be excluded from the application process.
+Anyone applying for more than one grant will be excluded from the application process.

 <h2 id="online">Online Attendance Support Grant</h2>